 Professor Dr. Christoph Meinel (Univ.
 Prof., Dr. sc. nat., Dr. rer. nat., 1954) is Director and CEO of the Hasso Plattner Institute for Digital Engineering gGmbH (HPI) and Dean of the Digital Engineering Faculty of the Potsdam University.

-Christoph Meinel is author/co-author of 9 books and 4 anthologies, as well as editor of various conference proceedings.
-More than 400 of his papers have been published in high-profile scientific journals and at international conferences.
+Christoph Meinel is author/co-author of 25 books and anthologies, as well as editor of various conference proceedings.
+More than 550 of his papers have been published in high-profile scientific journals and at international conferences.
 With his team he developed the MOOC platform openHPI, which is also used by SAP (openSAP) and WHO (openWHO).
 Meanwhile there are more than 9 mio. learner enrollments on these platforms.
 Under his leadership the national lernplatfrom Schul-Cloud ist developed for German schools, sponsort bei the federal ministry for research and education.
-He was the founder and editor-in -chief of “ECCC – Electronic Colloquium on Computational Complexity”, and is the editor-in-chief of “ECDTR – Electronic Colloquium on Design Thinking Research,” the “IT-Gipfelblog” and the tele-TASK lecture archive and openHPI.
+He was the founder and editor-in-chief (1994-2017) of “ECCC – Electronic Colloquium on Computational Complexity”, and is the editor-in-chief of “ECDTR – Electronic Colloquium on Design Thinking Research,” the “Digitalblog” and the tele-TASK lecture archive.

 Some of his lectures about